Car Test Centre, England

 estimated test slots per week

-Wait times at Newport (Isle of Wight) have remained broadly stable through recent reporting periods.
-Booking is achievable but not immediate: learners booking at Newport (Isle of Wight) typically wait around 10 weeks from booking to test day.
+Booking is achievable but not immediate: on this estimate, learners booking at Newport (Isle of Wight) would typically wait around 9 to 13 weeks from booking to test day.

 Peak months